 - 11. A conflict perspective demands that human beings need to cooperate, produce and reproduce themselves and their world. - 12.
-The principle of acting to benefit others with selfishness or self-interest is Altruism.
+The principle of acting to benefit others with selfishness or self-interest is Altruism. - 13.
+Name the type of solidarity that characterises traditional cultures with low division of labour, more cooperation and less population. - 14.
+Type of conflict in a situation where peasant movement exists, due to deep rooted conflict over land resources. - 15.
+According to Max Weber, the form of social structure is determined by the functions of various units.

-True or False
+D. True or False

-- 13. Laissez-faire is a political and economic approach based on the general principle of interference in the economy by the government. - 14.
-Competition is a form of economic action in which we strive against each other for possession of or use of limited material or non-material goods. - 15.
-Accommodation is seen as an effort to compromise and coexist despite conflict.
+- 16. Laissez-faire is a political and economic approach based on the general principle of interference in the economy by the government. - 17.
+Competition is a form of economic action in which we strive against each other for possession of or use of limited material or non-material goods. - 18.
+Accommodation is seen as an effort to compromise and coexist despite conflict. - 19.
+Conflict is essential for social change - 20.
+Competition, co-operation or conflict are shaped by social structure and social stratification.